samangh/wamplv/README.md

 ## Instructions

-Clone this repository underneath the `usr.lib` folder in your LabVIEW installation and open the project.
-The `Example.vi` will show you how to get started.
+Clone this repository (preferably underneath the `usr.lib` folder in your LabVIEW installation) and open the project.
+The VIs in the `Example` folder will show you how to get started.

 ![Example](example.png)